nzherald/crashes-2018/text/article.md

 # Holiday Season

-By highlighting all the morning periods on a plot of the total number of crashes that have occurred in every six-hour time period during the last eighteen Christmas holiday periods, we can see that New Year's morning results in more of every type of crash than any other morning.
+This highlights all the morning periods for the total number of crashes in every six-hour time period during the last eighteen Christmas holiday periods.
+We can see that New Year's morning results in more of every type of crash than any other morning.

 We can also see that for fatal crashes the only other blocks of time that have been worse than New Year's morning are the afternoons of the 27th and 29th of December.